ebi-ait/ingest-programmatic-submissions/docs/introduction/introduction.md

 One of the main reasons why Ingest uses a custom JSON schema validation is that many fields are `ontologised`.
 In a JSON file, you can recognise an ontologised term because it always presents the next fields:
 - `text`: Free text, for the user to input what's closest to what they are trying to describe (e.g. `Disease status`)
 - `ontology`: An identifier, in the form of PREFIX:ACCESSION (e.g. PATO:000461).
-This is the field that will be validated
+This is the field that will be validated against the ontology.
 - `ontology_label`: The label that is officially assigned to that ontology term.

 An example for disease status: